top of page

 What’s the Assigned Team’s Expertise?

-• All too often it is a borrowed expertise, meaning that it could be a former VP who held the expertise—even though she has since moved on, the agency “owns” the work or case study.
+• All too often it is a borrowed expertise, meaning that it could be a former VP who had the experience with a particular piece of business—even though they have since moved on, the agency “owns” the work or case study.
 Or the case study may be that of another division or sister agency, whose team won’t be servicing your brand.
-When an agency references a certain expertise, who on the team actually holds that expertise, and are they servicing your brand?
+When an agency references a certain expertise, who on their team actually holds that expertise, and are they servicing your brand?

 • Often a junior employee joins a meeting to listen in, without actively contributing.
 Remember, this is billable time for the agency that you are paying for.
 Will your brand act as a “training ground” for any of the agency’s team members?